ChenS0407/test/reference/faqs/pipelines/error/node.md

 **Cause 2**: The load on the CI machine is too high.
 As a result, the service response times out or the service is abnormal

-The Blue Shield page is stuck.
+The BKCI page is stuck.
 During pipeline execution, go to CI machine using top to see that the machine load is very high.

 This problem often occurs when a file upload body is too large.
-The size that can be uploaded depends on the configuration, IO, and network of the Blue Shield machine.
+The size that can be uploaded depends on the configuration, IO, and network of the BKCI machine.
 Therefore, it is not recommended to upload a package larger than 8 GB.

 ------